academe/SagePay/README.md

 ## Installation ##

-This library does not depend on any other composer libraries at present.
-If using composer, it can be installed like this (in composer.json):
+The core library does not depend on any other composer libraries at present.
+If you wish to contribute you will need to set composer up for the unit tests, run `composer install` to do this.

+If using composer, you can install the library into your project this (in composer.json):

     {
         "repositories": [